 The biodegradation and ecotoxicity tests mainly depend on the characteristics of the material, while its shape and density affect the degree of disintegration.

 As previously mentioned, home and industrial composting conditions do differ.
 Home composting is evaluated at 25 ᵒC, while industrial composting is evaluated at around 58 ᵒC.
-The composting standard states that over 90% of material must have biodegraded within 12 months under home conditions and within 6 months under industrial conditions to be classified as compostable.
-On the other hand, the material must disintegrate within 3 months under industrial conditions or within 6 months under home conditions.
+The composting standard states that over 90% of material must have biodegraded within a period of 6 to 12 months under domestic and industrial conditions respectively.
+On the other hand, disintegration is determined in a fixed time of 3 months under industrial conditions and twice as long under domestic conditions.
+This time difference indicates the complexity of the process under domestic conditions, so that some industrial compostable materials are not necessarily compostable at home.

 Johana Carolina Andrade.